-What is Artificial Intelligence (AI) Marketing?
+What is AI (Artificial Intelligence) Marketing?

 AI marketing uses artificial intelligence technologies to make automated decisions based on data collection, data analysis, and additional observations of audience or economic trends that may impact marketing efforts.
-AI is often used in marketing efforts where speed is essential.
-AI tools use data and customer profiles to learn how to best communicate with customers, then serve them tailored messages at the right time without intervention from marketing team members, ensuring maximum efficiency.
-For many of today’s marketers, AI is used to augment marketing teams or to perform more tactical tasks that require less human nuance.
+AI is often used in digital marketing efforts where speed is essential.
+AI marketing tools use data and customer profiles to learn how to best communicate with customers, then serve them tailored messages at the right time without intervention from marketing team members, ensuring maximum efficiency.
+For many of today’s digital marketers, AI is used to augment marketing teams or to perform more tactical tasks that require less human nuance.

 Big Data and Analytics